logigator/logigator-development-distribution/README.md

 ### Setting Up Database
 Run `logigator-backend/db_create.sql` in your database.
 It will create a user 'logigator' and a database 'logigator', you can change this to whatever you configured in `config.php`.
+To create the admin account and the  predefined shares run `logigator-backend/inserts.sql` in yor database.

 ### Hosts
 Please add the following lines to your hosts file: <br>